googleapis/google-cloud-dotnet/apis/Google.Cloud.Spanner.Data/docs/configuration.md

 Applications rarely need to change this setting.

+**SessionLabels**

+Default value: empty

+`SessionLabels` is a read-only property which returns a mutable string-to-string dictionary.

+When sessions are created, they can have key/value pairs as *labels*.
+These can be used diagnostically.
+For example, if your applicaiton contains a number of services, each service could use a different value for a "service" label so you could tell which services are creating how many sessions.
+You could additionally have a separate "service-instance" label for each instance of the service.

 ## Modifying the default SessionPoolOptions from ADO.NET

 When using the ADO.NET implementation (Google.Cloud.Spanner.Data), a